orwel1984/cpp/Foundational-Concepts/Assembley-Language.md

         ret
 ```

+- Prolog:  When the function starts, the first thing to do is point the RBP (Base-Pointer) to the top of the stack.

+- Epilog:
+Pop the old value of the RBP.
+Call the return instruction RET.

+- Return Value:
-The first two lines and last two lines are just the function pre-requisite and post.
-The rerturn value is being passed into **EAX** register.
+The rerturn value is passed through **EAX**.

 In the Intel Assembley format the first operand is DESTINATION.